 Student safety is an overriding concern at MICS.
 Students and staff periodically practice how to quickly evacuate the buildings on campus in case of an emergency.
 Students may also practice evacuating the campus and moving to nearby 'safe havens'.
 All Teachers/House tutors will post a map for emergency drill descriptions and routes to assembly areas in their classrooms/dorms.
-Emergency evacuation of the classroom will be designated by the continuous ring of the sirens or bells.
-Students are required to behave responsibly and immediately respond to teacher/House Parent instructions during drills.
+Emergency evacuation of the classroom will be designated by the continuous ring of the sirens/bells or by an announcement over the school's PA system.
+Students are required to behave responsibly and immediately respond to teacher/House Tutor instructions during drills.
 Teachers will lead their classes and/or dorms to safety, take roll call, remain with their students, and await further instructions.
 If the campus must be evacuated due to an actual emergency, parents will be notified by phone and directed where to pick-up their students.